 - S&P 500 had its best two-day rally since 2020.
 Dow up 2.8%, S&P 500 advances 3.06%, and Nasdaq jumps 3.34%.
 All 11 sectors in the S&P 500 finished higher, with Energy and Financials leading gains.
 Mega-cap tech companies were all up between 1-3%.
 And major bank stocks all rose more than 4% ahead of the third quarter’s earnings reports one week later.

-- offers to buy Twitter at the original price of $54.20 per share one day ahead of the court trial.
+- Twitter's shares soared 22% on the news that Elon Musk offers to buy Twitter at the original price of $54.20 per share one day ahead of the court trial.
 Tesla’s stocks, however, pulled back from the session high, but are still up 3% after the sharp decline on Monday due to a miss on an estimate for the delivery number in Q3.

 - Credit Suisse’s shares jumped 12%, up for the second straight trading day after analysts reassured investors that the bank is in healthy capital and liquidity positions.
 However, will it be another Lehman Brothers story?

 - The RBA’s dovish rate hike of 25 bps boosted ASX, sending AUD down.
 The Reserve Bank of Australia surprisingly raised the cash rate less than expected by 50 basis points on Tuesday, which boosted optimism in the local equity markets and pressed on the Australian dollar.

 - The RBNZ is poised for a 50-bps rate hike for the fifth time in a row, bringing the cash rate to 3.50%.
 Despite the RBA’s surprisingly downsized rate hike, it may be little chance for the Reserve Bank of New Zealand to follow suit.
 The rate announcement will be due at AEST 12 pm today.